MarcusFulbright/exceloutput/readme.md

 ### Make your own adapter

 The majority of your boilerplate code will probably go in the `adapter`.
-All adapers must implement the `ExcelOutput\Adapters\ExcelAdapterInterface`.
+All adapers must implement the `ExcelOutput\ExcelAdapterInterface`.
 This interface requires the following methods:

 * `getFormats()`: should return an array of all supported formats
 * `exportToFormat(\ExcelOutput\ExcelWorkbok $workbook, $format, $write = true)`: actually performs the export.
 Most of the time this will trigger a write to the appropriate file path.
 However, setting `$write` to false will bypass the write and perform whatever else the given adapter does.